Shopify/polaris/polaris.shopify.com/content/design/typography/using-type.md

       ![A card that shows the total number of orders and total spend of a customer](/images/design/typography/typography-using-type-21-formatting-tabular-decoration-caution@2x.png)

-      For larger numbers, like in the case of the plans page or any promotional or incentive visual where numbers are larger than the rest of the content, you can forgo tabular numbers.
+      For larger numbers, like in the case of the plans page, or any promotional or incentive visual where numbers are larger than the rest of the content, you can forgo tabular numbers.

     </DirectiveCard>